CALCZERO.COM

 Overround (Vig)

 Sportsbooks set odds so the implied probabilities of all outcomes total more than 100%.
-The excess represents their profit margin, typically 4-5% for major sports.
+The amount above 100% represents the book's margin.

 Fair Odds